 Looking back on pictures of Eli when he was tiny, I cringe at the position of his chest clip.
 I was never an egregious belly clipper, but there are definitely plenty of pictures, like the one above, where yea, that isn’t in the right place.
 The chest clip, as its name suggests, should go on the chest and it should be level with the armpits.

-8. Changing car seats too soon or late 9 of 10
+8. Changing car seats too soon or too late.

 And at the same time, be careful with height and weight limits on your seats and make sure you’re not keeping your child in a seat that is too small to keep them safe.